darinetag/chatgpt-clone/README.md

 ## Contributing
 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.<br>
 <b>PS:</b><br>
-The Openai api key is revoked hence why the chatgpt clone won't give you a desired answer
+You will can't add a new chat because firebase was in test mode and the openai api key is revoked, however the code is entirely correct and can work just fine.